kopia/kopia/site/content/docs/Upgrade/_index.md

 ### Notes

+It is critical to follow the process outlined before exactly and to verify that during the upgrade steps no instance of `kopia` is connected to the repository.

+This includes:

+* `kopia` or `KopiaUI` running interactively on in scripts,
+* running as a scheduled background tasks (e.g. using `crontab`),
+* running in server mode either as the current user or system-wide daemon (e.g. using `systemd`),
+* running in Docker containers and similar.

-* After the upgrade, kopia v0.8 and earlier will not be able to open the repository anymore.
+Also note, that after the upgrade, kopia v0.8 and earlier will not be able to open the repository anymore.
+Once upgraded all new v0.9 features will be supported except password change, which is only available for newly-created repositories.

-* It is very important to perform repository upgrade without other clients accessing repository to avoid data loss.

 ### Upgrade Process

+1. Select one kopia client that will perform the upgrade, if there are more clients, pick the one that is currently the owner of maintenance process, which is typically the client that first created the repository.

-1. Disconnect all but one kopia clients:
+2. Disconnect all other kopia clients:

-* using CLI run
+* using CLI run:

 ```
 $ kopia repository disconnect